 It’s hard to predict accurately, as tryouts are open to anyone eligible to play high school sports.
-Last year (2016), more than 100 kids tried out for approximately 90 spots on five teams.
-We expect at least the same number of kids to try out this year.
+Last year (2022), 91 kids tried out for 80 spots on four teams.
+We expect at least the same number of kids – and likely more – to try out this year.

 Yes.
 Due to the strength and quality of the Washburn soccer program, it is becoming increasingly more difficult to make a team.
 After tryouts last year in 2022, 13 players did not make one of the four teams.
 We expect this year again to have more demand for spots than are available.
 Unfortunately, that means not every player who tries out will make a team.
-The Minneapolis Park board has added rec soccer for high school and a number of players have played there for fun and or for improving their play for the upcoming year.
+The Minneapolis Park Board has added rec soccer for high school and a number of players have played there for fun and or improving their play for the upcoming year.
 There are also other options right at Washburn with both Cross Country running and football looking for players each year!

 Yes.
-The Minneapolis Public Schools charges a sports registration fee for fall sports, including soccer, which is $70.00.
-This fee should be paid prior to tryouts and it is typically paid at Sports Registration Night, the date for which has not yet been announced.
-In addition, the Washburn Soccer Boosters asks all players to contribute $100 to the boosters so that it can fulfill its mission of contributing to a solid soccer program.
-This is a suggested and tax-deductible contribution – no one will be prevented from playing on a team if they do not contribute to the boosters.
-But, because player contributions help fund the Washburn soccer program, particularly the coaches and the JV Blue, sophomore, and B Squad teams, we ask that all players contribute to the soccer boosters.
-Players’ parents will be contacted after tryouts with more information about the boosters.
+The Minneapolis Public Schools charges a sports registration fee for fall sports, including soccer, which is $75.
+This fee should be paid prior to tryouts.
+In addition, the Washburn Boys Soccer Boosters asks all players to contribute $100 to the booster club so that it can fulfill its mission of providing funding to the soccer program.
+This is a suggested contribution – no one will be prevented from playing on a team if they do not contribute to the booster club.
+But, because player contributions help fund the Washburn soccer program, particularly the coaches and the Sophomore and 9th grade teams, we ask that all players contribute to the soccer boosters.
+Players’ parents will be contacted after tryouts with more information about the booster club.

 In rare situations an incoming ninth grader may be considered for the varsity team.
-Varsity Head Coach Percy needs a club coach recommendation for the player to participate in Pool A tryouts.
 Ninth graders will typically participate in Pool B during the tryout week.
 If a player is clearly misplaced, our coaching staff will adjust early during tryout week.